It’s hard to believe it’s almost Christmas. Wasn’t it just July?

 The holiday craziness reminds me of the story of Martha and Mary found in Luke.

 Martha knew all about hospitality.
 She welcomed Jesus and his friends in her home.
 She provided a home-cooked meal and a comfortable place to sit and relax after their long journey.

 She was focused on entertaining and wanted to make sure everyone was well-fed and had what they needed during their visit.

 Jesus saw all that Martha was doing to please everyone and that she was continually making a list and checking it twice.
 He saw that her intentions were good, but still, she needed to adjust her wing flap (attitude).

 What Martha didn’t know was that she could take a seat and enjoy the ride.
 The problem came when she focused more on the preparations than on the company.

 After all, Jesus was in her house!

-If we read more of their story and understand the cultures that they were in, Mary would have been expected to entertain and cook, as well, but, she saw it as a choice.
+If we read more of their story and understand the cultures that they were in, Mary would have been expected to entertain and cook, as well, but she saw it as a choice.
 And her sister was doing all the work, anyway.
-If she was thinking that at all.
+If she thought that at all.

 Her definition of being hospitable was being with the guest and listening to their stories.

 But why didn’t Martha make that same choice?
 And why do I feel as if I don’t have the luxury of making that decision?
 If I’m honest with myself, I am a Martha.
 I tend to fall into that role at any given time.
 It doesn’t have to be around the holidays.